mediaelch/mediaelch-doc/docs/source/contributing/build.rst

 by clicking "Download" or using git: |br|
 ``git clone https://github.com/Komet/MediaElch.git``.

-You have to download `ffmpeg <https://evermeet.cx/ffmpeg/>`_ to be able to create random screenshots of video files.
+You have to download `ffmpeg for Windows <https://evermeet.cx/ffmpeg/>`_ to be able to create random screenshots of video files.
 After building MediaElch, place ``ffmpeg`` inside ``MediaElch.app/Contents/MacOS``.

 Other Libraries